HerreraManuel/Group1/README.md

     RepositoryAnalyzer package holds class files that utilize the Metrics package to perform metrics on the files within a git repository.
 This package includes the following files:

+        Analyzer - Processes the appropriate metrics for a file by invoking the metric objects in the Metrics package

     Metrics is a package enclosed with a Characters class, CommentLine class, Lines class, Words class, SourceLine class and a MetricsException class.